Azure/azure-powershell/src/DeviceRegistry/DeviceRegistry.Autorest/README.md

   - where:
       variant: ^CreateViaIdentity.*$
     remove: true
+  # Remove GetViaIdentity and GetViaIdentityLocation from the Get-AzDeviceRegistryOperationStatus
+  - where:
+      variant: ^GetViaIdentity$|GetViaIdentityLocation$
+      subject: OperationStatus
+    remove: true
   # Follow directive is v3 specific.
 If you are using v3, uncomment following directive and comments out two directives above
   #- where:
   #    variant: ^Create$|^CreateViaIdentity$|^CreateViaIdentityExpanded$|^Update$|^UpdateViaIdentity$